polhenarejos/acme_email/README.md

 If `--key-path` is used for the `cert` command, the new certificate will contain the same public key corresponding to the specified private key.
 This is useful for renewals with the same public key.

+### PKCS12 Certificate

+If the process is successful, the ACME server will grant the request and issue a certificate.
+The certificate will be downloaded automatically and stored in a PKCS12 container, which includes the private key.
+It is highly recommended to protect the PKCS12 container with a passphrase.
+You can specify the passphrase using `--passphrase <the_passphrase>` to automate the process.

+> **Note for macOS users:** Older macOS versions may fail to open the `.p12` file, showing a "MAC verification failed" or "wrong password" error even when the password is correct.
+This is caused by incompatibilities between the encryption algorithms used by OpenSSL 3.x (such as AES-256) and Apple's security framework.
+To fix this, regenerate the `.p12` file using the `-legacy` flag:
+> ```bash
+> openssl pkcs12 -legacy ...
+> ```

 ### Example

 #### Using IMAP authenticator